John

 when the level of the liquid in the tank was within a certain

 margin.
-The engine ran either too rich or too lean when the level
+The engine ran either too rich or too lean when the

-would amount to about 473 miles per gallon.
+accurate, that would amount to about 473 miles per gallon.

-Weston’s neighbor, retired construction contractor William “Pops”
+Weston’s neighbor, retired construction contractor William

-Gavel, said he witnessed an even more dramatic experiment
+“Pops” Gavel, said he witnessed an even more dramatic experiment

 conducted by Weston.
 Gavel said he rode as passenger in Weston’s